JavaScript on the Compute platform

 , those requests will fail unless dynamic backends are enabled on your account.

-Requests forwarded to a backend will typically transit the Fastly cache, and the response may come from cache.
-For more precise or explicit control over the Fastly edge cache see Caching content with Fastly.
+Requests forwarded to a backend will typically transit the Fastly readthrough cache interface, and the response may come from cache.
+See Readthrough (HTTP) cache for more precise or explicit control over the Fastly readthrough cache.

 Composing requests and responses